RangeyRover/Automobilista-2-Auto-Director/README.md

     Exit the Application
         Press ESC to exit the application safely.

 Project Structure

     main.exe: The main executable that initializes the auto-director and leaderboard system.
-    LICENSE: The license file outlining the terms under which this project is distributed.

 Key Components
 Main Logic Loop